felipe-mig/SQL_John_Wick_website_themed/Readme.md

    In this case:  <i>johnwick.sql</i>

 9. Once it is done, go to the recently created database.
-On the top nav bar look for the <strong>Import</strong> tab.
+Next, on the top nav bar look for the <strong>Import</strong> tab.

-10. Browse the file on your computer and click on <strong>Go</strong>.
+10. Browse the SQL file on your computer and click on <strong>Go</strong>.